avcoder/comp2068-week04/01-express.md

 [express defn](http://avillaruz.computerstudi.es/comp2068/week04/index.html#slide=10)

 Q. What does '/' mean in app.get?
+A. Show via REST Client extension.http what happens when you goto georgian's about page

 Q. What happens if I goto '/asdf' ?